emperorofmars/stf_documentation/src/index.md

 ## Advantages
 * **Artist Friendly**\
-	Import & export is quick and you don't have to fiddle with unnecessary settings.\
+	Import & export is quick and you don't have to fiddle with unnecessary settings to avoid breakage.\
-	Your model won't randomly break!
 	[All information in STF and it's core-modules is normalized and doesn't require any knowledge about the file by the user.]{.stf-info-box}

 * **Versatile**\